What does the new tax law mean for dealerships?

 The TCJA permanently enhances the Sec.
 179 deduction.
 Under the new law, for qualifying property placed in service in tax years beginning in 2018, the maximum Sec.
 179 deduction is increased to $1 million.
 And the phaseout threshold amount is bumped up to $2.5 million.

 For later tax years, these amounts will be indexed for inflation.
 To determine eligibility for these higher limits, property is treated as acquired on the date on which a written, binding contract for the acquisition is signed.

-The definition of qualified real property eligible for the Sec.
-179 deduction is also expanded to include the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.
+The TCJA also expands the definition of qualified real property eligible for the Sec.
+179 deduction to include the following improvements to nonresidential real property: roofs, HVAC equipment, fire protection and alarm systems, and security systems.

 Charting a new course